pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * improve player: Tap to tempo, follow space bar to beat 1
 * verify full validation of song before entry
-* Capitalization of user name?
+* Capitalization of username?
 * get real file name of written file for confirmation message
 * player scroll to top doesn't on songs with big intros and short verticals: bohemian rhapsody

-* first singers list doesn't showup on message section when all singers is written
+* first singers list doesn't showup on message section when all singers are written

 * this is likely wrong:  void _readExternalSongList() async { if (appOptions.isInThePark()) ...